Frequently asked questions from investors

 When can I invest into Jet Funds?

 The subscription period for the Jet 1 and Jet 2 funds has ended.
 Both are fully subscribed.
 The possibility does exist to invest into the funds through an auction, however.
 If one of the current investors decides to leave the fund, he or she can offer his or her shares for sale in a non-public anonymous auction, usually organized once a year.
 Nonetheless, we cannot guarantee investors will be interested to divest.
 If you happen to be interested in investing into Jet 1 or Jet 2 in this manner, please contact us.
-In future, we also are planning to open additional funds.
-We expect the Jet 3 Fund to be opened within 3–5 years.

 As the Czech Republic’s largest private equity fund open to a broader range of investors, we make it possible for both individuals and institutions to invest with us.
 More than 100 entrepreneurs and managers invested into the Jet 1 Fund.
 Over 160 private investors, family investment companies, and such financial institutions as banks, insurance companies, and international asset managers committed to invest into the Jet 2 Fund.